vasa-chi/purescript-book/2 - Getting Started.md

 In fact, almost none of this generated code is being used, and we can remove the unused code with another compiler option:

 ```
-$ psc src/Main.purs --output dist/Main.js --main Main --module Main
+$ psc src/Chapter2.purs --output dist/Main.js --main Chapter2 --module Chapter2
 ```

-I've added the `--module Main` option, which tells `psc` only to include JavaScript which is required by the code defined in the `Main` module.
+I've added the `--module Chapter2` option, which tells `psc` only to include JavaScript which is required by the code defined in the `Chapter2` module.
 This time, if you open the generated code in a text editor, you should see the following:

 ```
 var PS = PS || {};